Agentic Exploration of Physics Models: Details on physical systems including experiment tools

-This section contains the description of the system and tools provided to the agent for the 2d systems with multiple particles (two particles with gravity, three particles with gravity, ten particles with exponential potential).
+This section contains the description of the system and tools provided to the agent for the 2d systems with particles (damped Mexican hat potential, particle in off-center gravity, arbitrary 2d potential, two particles with gravity, three particles with gravity, ten particles with exponential potential).